macartur/of_stats/README.rst

 Custom bandwidth
 ****************
 Sometimes, the link speed is wrongly reported by the switch or there's no such speed in the protocol specification.
 In these cases, you can manually define the speeds in the file ``user_speed.json``.
 Changes to this file will be loaded automatically without the need to restart the controller.

-Setting the interface speeds manually is quite easy.
-Create ``user_speed.json`` following the provided ``user_speed.example.json`` file.
-Let's see what the example means:
+Setting interface speeds manually is quite easy.
+Just create ``user_speed.json`` by copying and customizing the provided ``user_speed.example.json`` file.
+Let's see what the provided example means:

 .. code-block:: json

    {
-     "default": 100,
+     "default": 12500000000,
      "00:00:00:00:00:00:00:01":
      {
-       "default": 10,
+       "default": 1250000000,
-       "4": 1
+       "4": 125000000
      }
    }

+Keep in mind that, for consistency reasons, we try to keep the units in bytes whenever possible.
+Thus, speeds should specified in bytes/sec (not necessarily integers).

+Any value in this file overrides the OpenFlow values returned by the switches.
+In this file, inner values take precedence over outer ones.

-The speed is specified in Gbps (not necessarily integers).
-The first line has an optional *default* value that specify the speed of any interface that is not found in this file.
-The switch whose dpid is *00:...:00:01* also has an optional *default* value of 10 Gbps for all its ports except the number 4 that is 1 Gbps.
-If there is no *default* value and the dpid or port is not specified, the speed will be taken following the OpenFlow specifications.
+The *default* values are optional.
+The first line has a default value that specifies the speed of any interface that is not found in this file (12,500,000,000 Bps = 100 Gbps).
+Then, there's a default value set for all interfaces of the switch whose dpid is *00:...:00:01* (1,250,000,000 Bps = 10 Gbps).
+Even more specifically, its interface with port number 4 is 125,000,000 Bps (1 Gbps).

-To make it clear, find below the speed of some interfaces when ``user_speed.json`` has the content above:
+To make it even more clear, find below the speed of several interfaces when ``user_speed.json`` has the content above:

 +-------------------------+------+--------------+